RESEARCH AT QUEST

 FortisBC Energy Inc., the natural gas supplier for our province, has generously provided a grant to Quest to support Keystone projects pertaining to any one or combination of A) environmental sustainability, B) economic sustainability, or C) First Nations.
 This will be administered through the Research, Scholarship, and Creative Works Committee (RSCWC).

-In the 2016 competition, the following students were awarded grants of approximately $500 each: Maranda Stopol, Jessica O’Sullivan, and Holly Bull.
+In the 2016 competition, the following students were awarded grants of approximately $500 each: Maranda Stopol, Jessica O’Sullivan, Holly Bull, and Samantha Leigh.

 This page explains the details of this program.

 1. Applications due by Monday, 7 November 2016, 5:00 pm.
 E-mail the PDF of your application to DLScholarship@questu.ca

 2. RSCWC evaluates applications and forwards nominees to FortisBC

 3. FortisBC accepts or rejects nominees and notified RSCWC

 4. RSCWC makes awards to applicants, hopefully by Friday, 18 November

 5. Awardees will be given a few days to accept or decline, ideally by Wednesday, 23 November.